KelvinLu93/KelvinLu93.github.io/content/projects/_index.md

 <br>
 Hi, not much going on here for the moment.
 I shall add to this more soon<sup>(tm)</sup>

+## "Guitar Hero" Chartmaker

+That's a bit of a misnomer, but it's the best way to succinctly get the idea across.
+As you may know, Guitar Hero was a popular series of rhythm games that were notable in the 2010s, but by virtue of being a proprietary title, whether or not they had a certain song you wanted it to have was spotty, especially for the more..."musically eccentric"

+That's where [Clone Hero](https://clonehero.net/) comes in.
+It's essentially a community-run, open source, PC port of Guitar Hero that supports playback of custom songs that anyone with the right tools can create.
+All you would need is the chart making software and an mp3 file of the desired song you wish to make a chart for.
+I decided I was uniquely well positioned to make these custom charts thanks to my background in playing real instruments as well as a long history of being an avid Guitar Hero player.
+I started creating charts occasionally and had two primary criteria for selecting songs:

+- There must not be a pre-existing chart someone else made
+- It must be a song I thoroughly enjoy listening to

+I did a few charts in the beginning just to test the waters and hone the skill, as with the creation of any work, there is an art to it.
+After I felt I was adequate enough, I started taking on open requests by the community.

 <!-- block 1
 ## TOC